google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ```

 In your application, you might decide to include or exclude functions.
 Alter this
-wrapper as needed.
+function as needed.

 ### Time series example

 The `prepImg` wrapper function above can be mapped over Landsat surface reflectance
-collections to create cross-sensor analysis ready data that can be used to visualize
+collections to create cross-sensor analysis-ready data to visualize
 the spectral chronology of a pixel or region of pixels.
-In this example you will
+In this example, you will
 create a 35+ year time series and display the spectral history for a single pixel.
 This particular pixel relates the recent history of a mature pacific northwest
 conifer forest patch (Figure 1) that experienced some perturbation in the 1980's and